You’ve got questions, we’ve got answers!

 Can I drop off my child early?
 Can I pick them up early?

 Due to pre-sessions preparation and other sessions, Camp Chickagami cannot accommodate early arrivals or departures.
+Certain sessions have options for weekend overnights if your child is staying for multiple sessions.
+The weekend overnights are $50.

 STAYING IN TOUCH WITH YOUR CHILD